 Alana Thurston, B.S. in Chemistry from Haverford

 Michelle Gannon, Ph.D. candidate in BEES Department

 Co-op Students: Farzana Rahman, Richard Searfoss

 Interns: Laura Korman, Kevin Carpenter, Greg Sidorov, Ally Tarbous, Adnan Kazim

 Tracey Curran taking water quality measurements from Ridge Valley Creek, Pennsylvania.

 - Nutrient cycling in tidal wetlands, rivers and estuaries

-- Stable isotope biogeochemistry of carbon and nitrogen
+- Stable isotope biogeochemistry of inorganic carbon and oxygen

 - Fate and transport of trace elements in aquatic systems